ioccc-src/winner/bin/README.md

 See also the [IOCCC markdown best practices](../markdown.html) document for more details.

-We recommend that this tool be invoked via the top level `Makefile` by:
+We recommend that this tool be invoked via the top level `Makefile`:

 ``` <!---sh-->
     make find_missing_links